UWPCE-PythonCert/PythonCertDevel/_sources/modules/MetaProgramming.rst.txt

 In other words: A metaprogram is a program that writes (or modifies) programs.

-As a dynamic language, Python is very well suited to metaprograming, as it allows objects to be modified at run time.
+As a dynamic language, Python is very well suited to metaprogramming, as it allows objects to be modified at run time.
 It also provides excellent tools for:

 **Introspection:**